tdaylan/pcat/docs/index.rst

 ``fram`` and ``post`` paths organize the plots into subfolders:

-- ``assc`` Associations of the sample elements with the reference catalog
+- ``assc`` Associations of the sample elements with the reference element
 - ``cmpl`` Completeness as a function of reference element features
 - ``fdis`` False discovery rate as a function of model element features
 - ``histodim`` One dimensional histograms of element features